cosmos/relayer/examples/README.md

 The demo environment is a series of bash scripts that:

-1) Spins up two IBC enabled blockchains chains in your local environment
+1) Spins up two IBC enabled blockchains chains (gaia) in your local environment
 2) Creates an IBC connection between both chains
 3) Sends an IBC transaction between both chains